 Our professional services and other revenue can fluctuate quarter over quarter as a result of the timing of our customers' implementation projects.
-Professional services and other revenue generally decreased across all quarters presented primarily due to our strategy of leveraging our growing partner network to provide implementation services.

 Quarterly Costs and Expenses

 Costs of subscription revenue generally increased across all quarters presented primarily due to the increase in third-party direct server and cloud storage costs to accommodate increasing customer demand and the increase in employee headcount to support our sales growth.